freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

 Compose a reply to the selected source in the text box at the bottom of the conversation view.
 Click the **Send** button or press "Ctrl+Enter" to send a reply.
-Any replies you did not send will be discarded when you exit the app.
+Any replies you did not send will be discarded when you move to a different conversation.

 |screenshot_send_reply|